Dejan Cukić: Solo career (1988–present)

 Cukić's following studio album, 4 ½...
 Ja bih da pevam...
 (4 ½...
 I Want to Sing...), was released in 1996.
 It featured a cover of Đorđe Marjanović song "Zvižduk u osam" ("Whistle at Eight"), a cover of Stephen Stills song "Love the One You're With", entitled "Volim kad si tu" ("I Love When You're There"), and a cover of Doobie Brothers song "Long Train Running", entitled "Dugo putovanje vozom" ("A Long Journey via Train").
 The song "Mokre ulice" ("Wet Streets") featured guest appearance on vocals by Branimir "Johnny" Štulić, who also co-wrote the song with Cukić.
 The album also featured lyrics authored by Bora Đorđević and Nikola Čuturilo.
 Backing vocals on the album were provided by Zana vocalist Jelena Galonić and Marija Mihajlović, and the latter would, after the album release, become an official member of Spori Ritam Band.
 On 26 January 1996, Dejan Cukić and Spori Ritam Band held an unplugged concert in Novi Sad's Studio M, the recording of which was released the following year on the live album Unplugged.
 The performance featured guest appearances by saxophonist Deže Molnar and percussionists Maja Klisinski and Gradimir Milosavljević "Puba".
 In the summer of 1996, Cukić and Spori Ritam Band appeared at Music Festival Budva with the song "Na moru ljubavi" ("On the Sea of Love"), and in 1997, they appeared at the festival with the song "Karneval" ("Carnival").

 At the end of 1998, Cukić and Spori Ritam band released the album Igramo na ulici (Dancing in the Street).
 The songs were composed by Cukić and Mitrić, with part of the lyrics written by Srđan Mihaljević.
 The album was produced by Vlada Negovanović and brought hit songs "Bulevari" ("Boulevards"), "Igramo na ulici" and "Stranac u Beogradu" ("Stranger in Belgrade").
 It also included The Beatles-inspired instrumental "Pored reke" ("By the River").

-In 2000, Cukić recored covers of Bob Dylan songs with Serbian language lyrics, translated by himself, for the theatre play Divlji med (Wild Honey), performed in Atelje 212 theatre and directed by Dejan Mijač.
+In 2000, Cukić recorded covers of Bob Dylan songs with Serbian language lyrics, translated by himself, for the theatre play Divlji med (Wild Honey), performed in Atelje 212 theatre and directed by Dejan Mijač.
 Cukić released these covers on the 2000 album Divlji med – Pesme Boba Dilana (Wild Honey – Songs of Bob Dylan).
 Featuring only Cukić on acoustic guitar and vocals, Branko Isaković on acoustic guitar and bass guitar and Zona B member Ljuba Đorđević on harmonica, the album was Cukić's first release since his 1987 debut Spori ritam not recorded with Spori Ritam Band.